pingcap/docs-cn/tidb-lightning/tidb-lightning-physical-import-mode.md

 ### Limitations

-- Do not use physical import mode to import data to TiDB clusters in production.
+- Do not use physical import mode to directly import data to TiDB clusters in production.
 It has severe performance implications.
+If you need to do so, refer to [Import data into a cluster in production](/tidb-lightning/tidb-lightning-physical-import-mode-usage.md#import-data-into-a-cluster-in-production).
 - Do not use multiple TiDB Lightning instances to import data to the same TiDB cluster by default.
 Use [Parallel Import](/tidb-lightning/tidb-lightning-distributed-import.md) instead.
 - When you use multiple TiDB Lightning to import data to the same target, do not mix the backends.
 That is, do not use physical import mode and logical import mode at the same time.
 - A single Lightning process can import a single table of 10 TB at most.
 Parallel import can use 10 Lightning instances at most.